HTGenomeAnalysisUnit/tre-containers/README.md

 ## How to create a new container

-If a package you need is not included in the base container, you can create a new container with the packages you need.
-To do this, follow the steps below:
+If a package you need is not included in the base container or in other containers already available, you can create a new container with the packages you need. **Please be considerate when creating a new container.
+Try to reuse existing containers when possible and minimize the number of new containers built.**

+To create a new container, follow the steps below:

 1. Clone this repository to your local machine